karklayton/colorwise/README.md

 ## ColorWise
-CTO and co-founder for dental resin shade matching startup
+CTO and co-founder for dental resin shade matching startup.

 Built a web app that analyzes cross-polarized photos of teeth and matches the shade to the closest resin composite in a color database.